kbachir/eng103a-ansible-testing/README.md

 ## The playbooks being used

 Some of the benefits of ansible include:
-- Simple(relatively) to set up and use
+- Simple(relatively) to set up and use.
+Anisble's playbooks require no special coding skill to use.
-- Agentless
+- Agentless.
+No need to install any other software or firewall ports on the client systems you want to automate.
+You also don't have to set up a separate management structure.
-- Efficient
+- Efficient.
+No extra software needed so there's more room for application resources on your server.
-- Reliable
+- Reliable.
+Executing a playbook can be done one thousand times, and it will always be done the same way.